 3. Shared Apartments

-Shared apartments offer individual bedrooms while residents share bathrooms, kitchens, and lounges.
-A shared house in Guildford costs approximately £148 per week.
+Shared apartments have individual bedrooms while residents share bathrooms, kitchens, and lounges.

 4. Private Rooms